-"All the little kids know me so they run up and give me hugs in the hallway.
-That just makes me happy!" senior Tatianna Hurst.
+"All the little kids know me, so they run up and give me hugs in the hallway.
+That just makes me happy!"

 The administration helps this special connection grow by creating a program called "Chapel Buddies".
 At the first Chapel service of the month the whole school from Kinder to the Senior Class attend together.
-Older students are matched with one or two younger ones and they are allowed to sit together, pray together and then escort them back to their classroom after the service.
+Older students are matched with one or two younger ones, and they are allowed to sit together, pray together and then escort them back to their classroom after the service.
 Needless to say it's generally the highlight of the week for many of the students.
 There is a strong sense of family among the student body and not just because there are so many sibling groups.
-"I like the closeness of the class-to-class relationships because it creates more of a family atmosphere." said another senior, Caylen Smith.
 Since the chapel worship services are led by the older students it is a great example of spiritual leadership being modeled for the younger students.